Britain's FTSE gets lift from Prudential results

 LONDON, March 9 Britain's top share index rose on Wednesday, boosted by a rise in insurer Prudential after it announced a special dividend with results that beat expectations.

-Prudential rose 2.9 percent, among the top FTSE 100 risers, after its profit was lifted by strong performances at its British, U.S. and Asian life businesses.
+Prudential rose over 4 percent, among the top FTSE 100 risers, after its profit was lifted by strong performances at its British, U.S. and Asian life businesses.

 "The announcement of a special dividend and 5 percent increase of the ordinary dividend has been well received."

-British mining company Glencore recovered some of the previous session's heavy losses to trade up 2.8 percent, with investors citing bargain hunters dipping back into the stock following the sell-off.
+British mining company Glencore recovered some of the previous session's heavy losses to trade up 5.4 percent.

 "We could find that the bounce today is fairly short-lived and it starts to shift back down again.
 Around these sorts of levels, you'd think Glencore is probably in no man's land," Manoj Ladwa, head of trading at TJM Partners, said.

-"(We) conclude that, independent of the demand outlook, risks are building around rental rates," analysts at Credit Suisse said in a note, slashing its target price to 770 pence from 1,300 pence.
+"(We) conclude that, independent of the demand outlook, risks are building around rental rates," analysts at Credit Suisse said in a note, slashing its target price to 770p from 1300p.
 Berenberg and JP Morgan also cut their target price on the stock.

-Restaurant Group plunged 21.7 percent to its lowest in two years after providing a disappointing outlook for the forthcoming year.
+Restaurant Group fell nearly 18 percent to its lowest in two years after providing a disappointing outlook for the forthcoming year.

 "Security group G4S failed to woo investors with an increased dividend as attention remained fixed on losses on its government contract to house asylum seekers," Russ Mould, investment director at AJ Bell, said in a note.

-Among risers, Cairn Energy rose 9.7 percent after announcing better-than-expected results from a well in Senegal.
-(Editing by Alison Williams)
+Among risers, Cairn Energy rose 9 percent after announcing better-than-expected results from a well in Senegal.
+(Editing by Toby Chopra)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan